 Step 5: Practice FAA Tests

-This will present a random mix of questions with the same time limit as the test, but without answers and explanations.
+This will present a random mix of questions with the same time limit as the actual test, but without answers and explanations.
 When you've passed multiple tests in this mode you're ready for the real thing.
+A minimum of two tests with a score of 80% or higher is required to request a written exam endorsement.

 Note: we suggest you do not use this mode until you have been through all the categories.
 It's tempting to cheat and do a lot of practice tests, but it's not a smart study strategy.